-a) By Coastal States:
+a) By coastal States:

-All Coastal States should have contingency plans developed in advance in order to be prepared in case a disaster occurs.
-After the occurrence of a disaster affecting coastal areas under its jurisdiction, each State should promulgate Maritime Safety Information and conduct a preliminary survey to confirm the principal transportation routes, according to the extent of the damage.
-In response to the reconstruction of ports, each
+All coastal States should have are encouraged to develop contingency plans developed in advance in order to be prepared in case a disaster occurs.
+After the occurrence of a disaster affecting coastal areas under its jurisdiction, each State should promulgate Maritime Safety Information The specific roles and conduct a preliminary survey to confirm the principal transportation routes, according to the extent of the damage.